Robust deep learning for eye fundus images: Bridging real and synthetic data for enhancing generalization: Methodology

 The second experiment determines whether clinical experts, who are very experienced with the analysis of eye fundus images, can distinguish between synthetic and real images.
 Such a step is essential to evaluate the effectiveness of StyleGAN2-ADA for generating synthetic eye fundus images.
 The experts were provided with randomly generated image sets, one for AMD-diagnosed images and the other for non-AMD images, each consisting of ten synthetic images and ten real images.
 They were asked to identify the syntetic images in the mix.

-In the next experiment, we considered three deep architectures pre-trained with ImageNet dataset~\cite{deng2009imagenet} for performance comparison when the model is perturbed with synthetic images, i.e., SqueezeNet~\cite{iandola2016squeezenet}, AlexNet~\cite{krizhevsky2012imagenet}, and ResNet18~\cite{he2016deep}.
+In the next experiment, we considered three deep architectures pre-trained with ImageNet dataset~\cite{deng2009imagenet} for performance comparison when the model is augmented with synthetic images, i.e., SqueezeNet~\cite{iandola2016squeezenet}, AlexNet~\cite{krizhevsky2012imagenet}, and ResNet18~\cite{he2016deep}.
 During training, synthetic and real images were mixed within each batch according to a pre-determined hyperparameter $p\in[0,1]$.
 For each image, a uniform distributed number $x$ was sampled and compared with $p$: if the latter was greater than $x$, the image was replaced by a synthetic one.
 We considered images generated by StyleGAN2-ADA, for it had obtained the best FID values in the first experiment (such outcomes are later described in Section~\ref{s.experimental_results}).
 The deep networks were trained using a learning rate of $0.0001$, a decay rate of $0.9$, batch size of $32$, number of epochs equal to $5$, and samples of size $224\times224$ pixels.

-To overcome the issue of unbalanced dataset, Weighted Random Sampler~\cite{Efraimidis2008}, was used which performs oversampling in the minority class.
-This assigns a higher weight to the minority classes, thus affecting the probability of drawing a point from the majority class by moving from a uniform distribution to a multinomial distribution.
+To address the issue of unbalanced dataset, Weighted Random Sampler~\cite{Efraimidis2008} was used.
+This approach can be implemented in PyTorch~\cite{paszke2019pytorch}.
+It assigns weights to each data point in the dataset.
+These weights are inversely proportional to the class frequency to which they belong.
+When batches of data are drawn for training the model during the training process, this sampler uses these weights to influence the selection process, making it more likely for points from minority classes to be included in each batch.
 Further augmentation was performed using classical image transformations, such as resizing and color jittering, which changes the brightness, contrast, saturation, and horizontal flipping.
 The test set was kept intact.

 The final round was aimed at comparing the best deep model obtained in the previous phase, ResNet-18, against human experts concerning the task of AMD identification.
 In this step, twenty real images (ten AMD images and ten non-AMD images) were randomly selected from the test set and provided to human experts for classification purposes.
 Following that, the same images were submitted to a ResNet-18 for comparison purposes.
 To allow a fair comparison between humans and deep models, we considered the following measures: standard accuracy (ACC), sensitivity, and specificity.